rock-learning/bolero/README.md

 look at the software.
 Instructions are [here](https://github.com/rock-learning/bolero/blob/master/docker/README.md#create-container).

-In order to install all dependencies and BOLeRo you can use the installation script
+In order to install BOLeRo and it's dependencies from source, the pybob build system is used.
+Therefore, the operating system needs to be prepared according to the prepare sections in the documentation at https://github.com/rock-simulation/pybob.
+Afterwards, the following installation script (which setups pybob) can be used:

     wget https://raw.githubusercontent.com/rock-learning/bolero/master/bootstrap_bolero.sh
     chmod +x bootstrap_bolero.sh